Adam Air Flight 574: Alleged cockpit voice recording leakage

-In early August 2008, a digital recording allegedly retrieved from the plane's cockpit voice recorder was widely circulated on the Internet and transcribed by the media.
-The recording, which had been publicly distributed through chain e-mails, begins with what is believed by some to be a conversation between pilot Refi Agustian Widodo and co-pilot Yoga Susanto before the crash.
-Approximately two minutes before the end of the recording, the autopilot disconnect horn can be heard to sound, followed approximately a minute later by "bank angle" warnings and the altitude alerter.
+In early August 2008, a digital recording allegedly retrieved from the plane's CVR was widely circulated on the Internet and transcribed by the media.
+The recording, which had been publicly distributed through chain e-mails, begins with what is believed by some to be a conversation between Captain Refi Agustian Widodo and First Officer Yoga Susanto before the crash.
+About two minutes before the end of the recording, the autopilot disconnect horn can be heard to sound, followed roughly a minute later by "bank angle" warnings and the altitude alert.
 Immediately thereafter, as the aircraft begins its final dive, the shotgun-like sounds of engine compressor surges and the overspeed "clacker" can be heard, along with two background voices screaming in terror and shouting out Allahu Akbar.
-Towards the end of the recording, there is a dramatic increase in wind noise as well as two loud bangs, the second greater than the first, consistent with structural failure of the aircraft.
+Towards the end of the recording, a dramatic increase in wind noise occurs, as well as two loud bangs, the second greater than the first, consistent with structural failure of the aircraft.
 This is followed 20 seconds later by abrupt silence.
-It is likely that, when the pilots regained visual ground contact, they quickly pulled up, overloading the horizontal stabiliser downwards and a main wing spar upwards.
-This recording was dismissed by officials who said that it was not authentic and was not the original recording.
+When the pilots regained visual ground contact, most likely they quickly pulled up, overloading the horizontal stabiliser downwards and a main wing spar upwards.
+This recording was dismissed by officials, who said that it was not authentic and was not the original recording.

 In popular culture

-The crash was featured in the seventh episode of season 7 of the documentary series Mayday, also known as Air Disasters ("Lost", season 18, episode 17, first broadcast 19 February 2023) and Air Crash Investigation, titled "Flight 574: Lost".
+The crash was featured in the seventh episode of season seven of the documentary series Mayday, also known as Air Disasters ("Lost", season 7, episode 7, first broadcast 16 December 2009) and Air Crash Investigation, titled "Flight 574: Lost".